Methods of free probability: 13a. Quantum groups

 \begin{definition} A Woronowicz algebra is a $C^*$-algebra $A$, given with a unitary matrix $v\in M_N(A)$ whose coefficients generate $A$, such that the formulae

 define morphisms of $C^*$-algebras $\Delta:A\to A\otimes A$, $\varepsilon:A\to\mathbb C$, $S:A\to A^{opp}$. \end{definition}

-We should mention that this definition is a modified version of Woronowicz' definition in \cite{wo1}, which best fits our purposes here, covering the objects in Theorem 13.1, and more on this later.
+This definition is in fact a modified version of Woronowicz' main definition in \cite{wo1}, which best fits our purposes here, covering well the objects in Theorem 13.1.
+More on this later.
 We say that $A$ is cocommutative when $\Sigma\Delta=\Delta$, where $\Sigma(a\otimes b)=b\otimes a$ is the flip.
 We have the following result, which justifies the terminology and axioms:

 \begin{proposition} The following are Woronowicz algebras: \begin{enumerate} \item $C(G)$, with $G\subset U_N$ compact Lie group.
 Here the structural maps are:

 \item $C^*(\Gamma)$, with $F_N\to\Gamma$ finitely generated group.
 Here the structural maps are: